-As part of Where the Arts Belong, a programme of projects exploring the impact of arts and culture on people living with dementia, artist Suki Chan is currently in residence with project Belong Villages, our project partner.
+As part of Where the Arts Belong, a programme of projects exploring the impact of arts and culture on people living with dementia, artist Suki Chan is in residence with project Belong Villages, our project partner.

 Over the past few months, Suki has hosted various sessions with members of the community at the Belong Village in Crewe.
-You can read her first blog here to see the activities she's planned for the residents.

-In this latest blog, Suki discusses her first artist talk and shares her conversations with the people she has met on her journey so far.
+In this blog, Suki discusses her first artist talk and shares her conversations with the people she has met on her journey so far.

 First Artist Talk and Film Screening